webapis/amazon-offers/README.md

 - Answer:

-  - First option: - You can allocate more CPU from actor's detail page, Under source tab, below Developer console select options tab.
+  - First option: - on Apify app  from actor's detail page, Under source tab, below Developer console, select options tab.
-  - Secod option: - You can allocate more CPU from actor's task detail page under setting tab.
+  - Secod option: - on Apify app  from actor's task detail page under setting tab.

          Note: And I think memory allocation to an actor also should be possible from Apify API enpoint.
 But I have not exlored Apify API  fully yet.